I’m curious, do you ever get anxiety?

 What I learned in that workshop changed the course of the rest of my life.

 I had no idea that based upon how I chose to nourish myself and by filling in nutritional deficiencies that I could mitigate my anxiety 10-fold so that it was relatively non-existent.
 Amazing!

 It was so amazing that I quit my plan to get my Master’s in International Peace and Conflict Resolution (I wanted to become a diplomat as my way of contributing to world peace) to instead, become a nutritionist.
 I decided that this was my personal path, and a wonderful way to contribute to world peace by helping the individual find peace within himself first.

 Because when we have inner peace, we create outer peace, and a ripple effect that positively impacts everyone we interact with.
 That was in 2003, and I have never looked back.

-If you have struggled with anxiety, then this episode of the Randy and Christa Show is for you.
+If you have struggled with anxiety and want to reduce anxiety naturally, then this episode of The Randy and Christa Show is for you.

 In today’s episode, Trudy, Randy, and I talk about the role of gluten, sugar, and caffeine in anxiety.

 We also talk about inflammation in the brain, which amino acids are the most therapeutic and in which doses, the sheer magic of having enough usable B vitamins, and the most important foods to use as your medicine to kick your anxiety to the curb so you can live the peaceful life you are so entitled to.